 On this page

-In case of illness or impairment one may be exempted from wearing a face mask.
+In case of illness or impairment one may be exempted from wearing a face mask where this is still mandatory.
 Police officers and special enforcement officers (BOAs) may ask to substantiate such claims.